-This indicator scores the same as indicator 1.1.5.1, and for the reasons outlined in that indicator.
+This indicator scores similar to indicator 1.1.5.1, and for the reasons outlined in that indicator.
 While some attempt has clearly been made to address statistical uncertainties in individual indicators, little or no attempt has been made to reconcile uncertainties between indicators.
+Since this indicator is specific to the examination of uncertainties, the score is slightly lower than 1.1.5.1.
+The score of 65 reflects the fact that major uncertainties are at least given some examination.

-The corrective action is the same as for indicator 1.1.5.1.
+The Condition is the same as for indicator 1.1.5.1.